 5. Every moment in the market is unique.

-This last point is quite interesting when you think about it.
-You have no idea when you enter a trade who is in the market at that time.
-You don't know what they are thinking or what they want.
-You also don't know what will happen.
 A major world event could happen, the leader of a country could make a really stupid decision, the CFO of the company you just bought could decide to retire or any of hundreds of unknown events could happen.
-And there isn't a thing you can do about any of them, except get out of your position.
+And there isn't a thing you can do about any of them, except get out of your position when it goes against you.

 So your set up was good and the trade did not work, that happens.
 There is no system on the planet that works 100% of the time.

-When you build a trading system, back test it, know how it is suppose to perform (at least in theory), know that it is profitable over a given number of trades and know what to expect then you are ready to begin an exercise that Mark Douglas outlines in the final chapter of Trading in the Zone.
+When you build a trading system, back test it, know how it is suppose to perform (at least in theory), know that it is profitable over a given number of trades and know what to expect.

-Here is the basis of the exercise:
+Here is the basis of the Mark Douglas exercise:

-As you begin to do this exercise, all of your inner demons which do not like rigidity will start to show.
+As you begin to do this exercise, all of your inner demons, which do not like rigidity, will start to show.
 You will start to think about changing your system, adding parameters, skipping trades because of something you heard or become fearful due to a development somewhere in the world.

-When you learn more by hearing, you can check out an interview of Mark Douglas on WTV.
+interview.
 He does not go over the above exercise during this interview however, you will get a good idea on his thought process.

 https://www.youtube.com/watch?v=GhKJ9P3agRc

 By June 2, 2013, I had entered a total of 16 trades.
-Most unfortunately, have been losers.
+Most unfortunately, were losers.
 I have determined that the system does not trade as frequently as I would like.
 This is important, as to frame a phrase from Robert Kiyosaki, "the velocity of money" the harder your money works for you the better off you will be.
 On reviewing historical trades, the system wins over time however it is heavily based on how I handle the big winners.
 Thus, if for some reason I do not take a specific trade and it turns out to be a 10 times risk winner then the system starts to break down.

-Another weakness of the system is, it is looking for trend reversals after a double bottom.
-These have high payouts when right and frequently the signals are false.
-I have recently purchased AmiBroker and will be using the backtesting feature of AmiBroker to more fully explore the concepts I am using to see exactly what type of an edge I have with this type of system.
+I now use AmiBroker to carry out backtesting to more fully explore the concepts I am using to see exactly what type of an edge I have with this type of system.

 Monte Carlo Simulator